AzmHmd/DeepPod/prepare data to train model/README.md

-To prepare samples to be used for model development, run the specified files in order in MAtLab:
+To prepare samples to be used for model development, run the specified files in order in MatLab:

 - `annotationExtraction.m` : to extract the locations that are manualy selected using the Anootation-Toolbox.